nandarosma/urban-mobility-analysis/README.md

 ![Pickup by Hour](Map.png)

 The geographic distribution reveals that most pickups are concentrated in central urban areas.
-This highlights zones with high economic and social activity, where transportation demand is consistently strong
+This highlights zones with high economic and social activity, where transportation demand is consistently strong.

+-Key Insight

+Ride-hailing demand peaks during commuting hours, particularly in the evening (around 17:00–18:00), and is highly concentrated in central urban areas.
+This pattern highlights an opportunity for platforms like Grab to optimize dynamic driver allocation, improving service efficiency and reducing customer waiting time.

+-Conclusion

+The analysis reveals consistent urban mobility patterns driven by work-related commuting behavior.
+These insights can be leveraged to improve operational strategies in ride-hailing services, particularly in driver distribution and demand management.

+-Future Improvement

+1. Incorporate more recent datasets for trend comparison
+2. Apply predictive modeling for demand forecasting
+3. Explore real-time data integration.